 The scientific method is taught and practiced.
 Through the course of their Elementary School years, students will study biology in such units as the systems of the human body, basic cell structure, animal classifications, plant reproduction and more.
 Physical science is studied through units such as simple machines, magnets and electricity.
 Weather and climate are studied and connect to the study of Geography.
 Students complete simple research projects, write reports, and give oral presentations on their findings.

 We believe that art is a balance of creative experiences, skill development and knowledge.
 Visual arts are an important way for students to communicate and express themselves.
 By developing a visual literacy, students are able to express themselves in ways that transcend verbal and written expression.
 This communication is a vital part of students’ personal realization and well-being.
 This realization allows students to engage in the community and be connected to others through culture and history.
 Our teachers deliver unique experiences comprised of these components in an environment that is student-centered, discipline based and structured.
 Students are instructed in drawing, painting, clay work and other methods and media.
-They are encouraged to create works of beauty and individuality.
 The works of great artists, known and unknown, from many parts of the world, both ancient and modern are introduced and studied.
 Our student’s artwork is the pride of the hallways at Our Lady of the Lake Catholic School and can be found displayed throughout the building.

 Music education affords children the opportunity for experimentation, creativity, self-expression and a genuine love of music.
 Our music curriculum directly connects to core subjects and brings cultures from all over the world into the classroom.
 Music education increases student appreciation of all the arts and develops skills for life-long enjoyment.